PLFJY/bp-sys-wpf/README_EN.md

  Team information (including team name, team logo and player ID): the only thing worth noting is that the player's name can be filled in directly with a nickname, not a team name, which will be automatically synthesized when uploaded to the frontend.
 The Survivor portion of the "current player" has a shortcut entry in the Pick screen, which also allows you to do the swap described below.
 You can also change the position as described below.

- * About the number buttons next to the player's name on the team info page: this is also used to match the player to the character being used, clicking on the corresponding number will swap the player's position with the one corresponding to the number on the button.
+ *About the number buttons next to the player's name on the team info page: this is also used to match the player to the character being used, clicking on the corresponding number will swap the player's position with the one corresponding to the number on the button.*

  #### About importing team information from a Json file:
  The example file for importing team information is TeamInfoExample.json in the root directory of the software, which can be opened directly with Notepad.
  Such a file can directly import team information, the team logo uri can either be a link or the exact location of the file in your computer, but if it is the latter then you need a double slash like for example E:\\Desktop\\YS.png, otherwise the directory won't be read correctly!
- * (Tips: you can use Gitee in the wiremap bed)*
+ *(Tips: you can use Gitee or Github in the wiremap bed)*

  Ban number setting: there's not much to say about this, on means there's this Ban, off means there's no such Ban, which means the Ban will be locked, and the corresponding drop-down box will be disabled at this time